 Important Supportive Offices

-HKS Disability Resources > HKS students request accommodations through Melissa Wojciechowski St. John from the Office of Student Services, who serves as Disability Accommodations Coordinator.
+HKS students request accommodations through the Office of Student Services' accessibility team.
 To receive accommodations, students must disclose and provide medical documentation about their disability, which may be physical, mental, learning, and/or temporary.
+Learn more about accessibility services at HKS.

 University Disability Resources serves as a central resource on disability-related information, procedures, and services for the Harvard community.